 Data, metadata, and other information management resources, such as publication lists and personnel lists, should be well organized, readily located, and easily accessed from the site information portal.

-Site information portal should conform to the Guidelines for LTER Web Site Design and Content [4].
+Site information portal should conform to the Guidelines for LTER Web Site Design and Content [In Prep as of 2/2017].

 Site information portal should contain a list of site data sets with a pointer for each to the repository where it is housed (e.g., local site, LTER Data Portal, Arctic Data Center, GenBank)